mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 * Map generation should be efficient and not take too long to be created.

 **Satisfaction Criteria:**
-* A web-based application should be used so that the application can be run from any operating system.
+* A web-based application must be used so that the application can be run from any operating system.
+* The application must be able to be run from the two different sized devices specified by the client (An IPad and the touch table).
 * The application contains a "fog of war", only displaying sections of the map that the user can currently see.
 * The seperate device from the touch table should contain functionality only the dungeon-master can use.
 * The application should contain a scale or grid to determine size of characters and scenery.